SoftwareAG/c8y-docs/content/device-management-application/viewing-all-devices-bundle/to-filter-devices.md

 The devices list will now only display devices matching the filtering options.

 Sorting is available on every column.
-Click the sort icon in the respective column header once to sort the entries in ascending order and twice to sort the entries in descending order.
-Click the sort icon once more to remove sorting for this column.
+Click the sort icon <i class="dlt-c8y-icon-sort-arrow icon-20"></i> in the respective column header once to sort the entries in ascending order and twice to sort the entries in descending order.
+Click the sort icon <i class="dlt-c8y-icon-sort-arrow icon-20"></i> once more to remove sorting for this column.

 Click **Clear filters** in the table header if you want to clear all filters and view all devices.